 This is the next post in my Website Options for Law Firms series.
 I’ve previously discussed whether attorneys should build their own websites or hire a developer and have provided tips for lawyers who will be hiring a developer to build their firm’s website.

 In this Scorpion Web Design review, I will be discussing whether attorneys should utilize Scorpion’s services to manage their web presence.

 After researching the company, dealing with staff, and talking to lawyers who have hired them, I suggest that lawyers choose an option that allows them to own their web assets and gives them more bang for their buck.

 I’ll be evaluating Scorpion based on cost, SEO potential, how well the company adapts to changing web standards, and other considerations.
 Let’s start with my experience in evaluating the company.

 My experience in evaluating Scorpion Web Design as a law firm’s website option

-In addition to reaching out to Scorpion, I ran a series of tests involving three sites they feature in the “Portfolio” section of their website.
-I made sure I used sites from three distinct practice areas, in three distinct parts of the country, to get a good sample base.
-After running these tests I feel I’m in a good position to evaluate the service as a website option.
+In addition to reaching out to Scorpion, I ran a series of tests involving several sites they feature in the “Success Stories” section of their website.
+I made sure I used sites from different practice areas to get a good sample base in distinct parts of the country.
+After running these tests, I feel I’m in a good position to evaluate their services.

 Evaluating the SEO potential of Scorpion Web Design